spiritedtechie/ethereum-experiment/README.md

 2. Install npm modules.
 In the project root:

+ethereumjs-testrpc - test Ethereum server that can be ran locally solc - compilation library for Solidity contracts web3 - client library for Ethereum

 ```
 npm install ethereumjs-testrpc web3@0.20.1 solc
 ```

-3. Start the local Ethereum Blockchain and server
+3. Start the local Ethereum Blockchain and server in a background terminal:

 ```
 ./node_modules/.bin/testrpc